 (a) a bachelors degree, associates degree or skill certification; and

 (b) skills, talents or abilities specific to the teaching assignment, as determined by the LEA.

-(9) An LEA may change the assignment of a competency-based license holder; notice to USOE shall be required and additional competency-based documentation may be required for the teacher to remain qualified.
+(9)(a) An LEA may change the assignment of a competency-based license holder and provide notice to the Superintendent;